-The SERC version of PRC-006 requires GOs to provide, upon request, certain under and overfrequency related set points and other related capabilities of the site relative to system disturbances.
+The SERC version of PRC-006 requires GOs to provide, upon request, certain under and overfrequency related setpoints and other related capabilities of the site relative to system disturbances.
 It may be appropriate to include the capabilities of the individual generating units at a dispersed generation resource site when providing this information; however, it may be sufficient to provide only the capabilities of a single sample unit within a site as these units are typically set identically.
 This would be in addition to any related capabilities or limitations of the aggregating equipment as well.
 This may be accomplished by providing clarifications in the requirements sections.
-While this standard may need to be modified to clarify the applicability for dispersed power producing resources, this is a regional standard and not part of the SDT's scope.
-Therefore, the SDT recommends that the relevant Region evaluate the standard for modification.
+While this standard may need to be modified to clarify the applicability for dispersed generation-power producing_resources, this is a regional standard and not part of the SDT's scope.
+Therefore, the SDT recommends that the relevant Region evaluate the standard for modification_Therefore, the SDT will communicate this recommendation to the relevant Region.

-4.10.9 PRC-015 - Special Protection System Data and Documentation PRC-016 - Special Protection System Misoperations PRC-017 - Special Protection System Maintenance and Testing
+5.50.104.10.9 PRC-015 - Special Protection System Data and Documentation PRC-016 - Special Protection System Misoperations PRC-017 - Special Protection System Maintenance and Testing

-Relatively few dispersed power producing resources own or operate Special Protection Systems (SPSs); however, they do exist and therefore need to be evaluated for applicability based on the revised BES definition.
+Relatively few dispersed generation-power producing resources own or operate Special Protection Systems (SPSs); however, they do exist and therefore need to be evaluated for applicability based on the revised BES definition.
 The vast majority of these SPSs involve the aggregating equipment (transformers, collection breakers, etc.) and not the individual generating units.
 The SPSs are installed to protect the reliability of the BPS, and as such the aggregated response of the site (e.g., reduction in output, complete disconnection from the BES, etc.) is critical, not the response of individual generating units.
-Therefore, the applicability of these standards does not need to be changed for dispersed power producing resources.
+Therefore, the applicability of these standards does not need to be changed for dispersed generation-power producing resources.

-4.10.10 PRC-019-1 - Coordination of Generating Unit or Plant Capabilities, Voltage Regulating Controls, and Protection
+5.50.114.10.10 PRC-019-1 - Coordination of Generating Unit or Plant Capabilities, Voltage Regulating Controls, and Protection

-Dispersed power producing resources typically utilize a site level voltage control scheme that directs the individual generating units to adjust their output to meet the voltage requirements at an aggregate Facility level.
+Dispersed generation-power producing resources typically utilize a site level voltage control scheme that directs the individual generating units to adjust their output to meet the voltage requirements at an aggregate facilityFacility level.
 In these cases the individual generating units will simply no longer respond once they are "maxed out" in providing voltage or reactive changes, but also need to be properly coordinated with protection trip settings on the aggregating equipment to mitigate risk of tripping in this scenario.
 For those facilities that solely regulate voltage at the individual unit, these facilities also need to consider the Protection Systems at the individual units and their compatibility with the reactive and voltage limitations of the units.
-The applicability in PRC-019-1 (section 4.2.3) includes a "Generating plant/Facility consisting of one or more units that are connected to the Bulk Electric System at a common bus with total generation greater than 75 MVA (gross aggregate nameplate rating)."
+The applicability in PRC-019-1 (section 4.2.3) includes a "Generating plant/-Facility consisting of one or more units that are connected to the Bulk Electric System at a common bus with total generation greater than 75 MVA (gross aggregate nameplate rating)."
 Therefore, the DGR SDT revised the Facilities section of the standard to clarify that facilities which solely regulate voltage at the individual generating unit are subject to this standard's requirements.
 The SDT's recommended applicability changes to PRC-019-1 were posted for an initial comment and ballot period scheduled to close December 22, 2014.

-4.10.11 PRC-023- Transmission Relay Loadability
+5.50.124.10.11 PRC-023- Transmission Relay Loadability